 While overt racism is because of what people think and feel, covert racism is due to what people neglect to think about.
 I cannot count how many studies I have read in which the subjects were all Amer-ican and the results strongly assumed "what's true for America is true for the world."
 Think about this when you write.

 Racism is also an unintentional insensitivity towards other cultures.
-When you remember the Alamo or other days, remember other people’s perspectives too.
 It is fine to discuss various peoples, but always ask yourself how one of these people would feel if they were listening.
 If you really do not know, then privately ask them.
 There is one cure for insensitivity to another culture though: learn more about it and make friends who are of that culture.

 Some may think covert racism is not so bad because it is not active or violent.
 Jesus gave an example that says otherwise.
 Most people know the beautiful parable of the good Samaritan in Luke 10:25-37.

 It is not racist to admit the fact that there are minor differences.
 One can appreciate the variety among ourselves without stereotyping, de-humanizing or "de-individualizing" people.

 James 2:1-4 stresses how important it is to have no partiality.
 The context is rich and poor, but it also applies in general.
 If you are in any group that segregates, or regards people as less due to wealth, or background, then ask if Jesus would want you to remain there.

 This racism does not seek to harm others, and it is not a blind assumption that others must be just like them.
 If "they" stick to themselves and "we" stick to ourselves, everyone will be just fine.
 This uncaring too is racism, a lack of love towards our neighbors.